niksharma20/custom-de/ocp/ocp-rbac.md

 oc label pod <your-pod-name> -n <your-namespace> type=eda
 ```

-For namespaces provisioned through the Namespace as a Service workflow with the **EDA Governance** checkbox enabled, this label is applied automatically at provisioning time via the Helm chart.
+For namespaces provisioned through the Namespace as a Service workflow with the **EDA Governance** checkbox enabled, this label is applied automatically at provisioning time.
 You only need to apply it manually for namespaces provisioned outside the workflow.

 -----